 The Murray River Turtle feeds on mostly molluscs and crustaceans but will also consume carrion.
 Adults tend to eat a large proportion of vegetable matter such as fruits and water plants.

-In spring and summer about ten elongated eggs are laid in a burrow close to the river.
-They hatch about eighty days later.
-The eggs and newborn hatchlings face a long list of predators that includes goannas, rats, foxes, birds, cats and wild pigs.
+In spring and summer, about 10 elongated eggs are laid in a burrow close to the river.
+They hatch about 80 days later.
+The eggs and newborn hatchlings face a long list of predators that include goannas, rats, foxes, birds, cats and wild pigs.
 Adult turtles have few natural enemies.

 海龟 | 亀 | 거북